-Information Technology Directors are the best paid with the average salary hovering at about $153K per year; Senior Business Analysts, IT Senior Project Managers, and Economists also rank near the top of the list, pulling in around $125K, $117K, and $95K, respectively.
-Near the bottom at Fannie Mae Corporation are Loan Operations Specialists, pulling in an average of just approximately $64K.
+Information Technology Directors are the best paid with the average salary hovering at $153K annually; Information Technology Project Managers, IT Senior Project Managers, and Economists also rank near the top of the list, pulling in $119K, $117K, and approximately $95K, respectively.
+Among the lower-paid positions at Fannie Mae Corporation are Loan Operations Specialists — the median salary for this role approaches about $64K.

 Years of Experience